Terms of Sales

 19.7.
 Partial nullity

 19.8.
-Applicable law and attribution of jurisdiction
+Applicable law and jurisdiction

 19.8.1.
 Applicable law

 19.8.2.
-Attribution of competence
+Assignment of competence

 19.8.3.
 Prior mediation

-In the event of a persistent dispute with the Merchant, the Customer having the status of consumer has the right to have recourse free of charge to a consumer mediator with a view to seeking an amicable resolution of the dispute.
+In the event of a persistent dispute with the Merchant, the Customer, acting as a consumer, has the right to use a consumer mediator free of charge in order to seek an amicable resolution of the dispute.

 19.8.4.
-Persistent dispute
+Ongoing dispute

-Appendix – Identification of the Merchant
+Appendix – Merchant Identification

 When you are a Customer, this Appendix allows you to identify the Merchant (Pralus group company) responsible for your Order.